Hello everyone!

 newgrp www-data

-# Set file ownership
+# Set file owner

 chown -R www-data:www-data .